How to Differentiate with 4 Response Options and 10 Must-Have Traits for Sales Success

 message thread with sales candidate

 The commonality with the post I linked to above is that when a candidate goes off the rails it is a good thing, not a bad thing.
 Jason’s bitterness mirrors the first candidate’s anger issues and lack of impulse control.
 The sales leader learns everything they needed to know about the candidate without having to spend any interview time.
 What could be better?
 We wouldn’t want this person representing our company, talking with prospects and customers, and going off the rails as soon as something happens that they don’t like.
-The lesson for those of you who are or might later be candidates is that every thing you write, do and say matters.
+The lesson for those of you who are or might later be candidates is that everything you write, do and say matters.

 THE FOUR OPTIONS